Fort Folly First Nation

-The Fort Folly First Nation is a Mi'kmaq First Nation band government located near the village of Dorchester, New Brunswick, Canada.
+Fort Folly First Nation is a Mi'kmaq First Nation band government located near the village of Dorchester, New Brunswick, Canada.

-History

 Population

 The First Nation had a total of 158 people registered as of September 2020, of which 29 lived on their own reserve.

 Governance

-The current Chief of the First Nation is Rebecca Knockwood.
-The Councillor of the First Nation is Jennifer Crostswaite.
-Their term expired in 2011.
-The band is a member of the North Shore Micmac District Council and the Atlantic Policy Congress of First Nation.
+The current Chief of Fort Folly First Nation is Chief Rebecca Knockwood.
+The Councillor of the First Nation is Jennifer Crosthwaite.
+The band is a member of the North Shore Micmac District Council and the Atlantic Policy Congress of First Nations.

 Reserve

 The First Nation has one reserve, Fort Folly 1.
 The reserve has an area of 56.1 ha.
 This reserve came into existence in 1840, under the New Brunswick Indian Act.